jarlt/zotero.koplugin/README.md

 * Annotations only work for pdf files, not epub or other formats
 * Only 'simple' annotations (i.e. highlight and underline) are currently supported
 * Search function currently quite limited, no real access to full author lists, DOIs, tags, etc.
+* Depending on your library size, the 'Tags' and 'Authors' folders might be rather large, covering many pages. **Tip: you can tap the page indicator at the bottom of the page and specify the first couple of letters of the item you are interested in to navigate there quickly.**

 ## Installation Guide